alibaba/GraphScope/docs/analytics_engine.rst

     result_pr.to_vineyard_dataframe()
     result_pr.to_vineyard_numpy()

-In addition, as shown in the Getting_Started, computation results can add back to the graph as a new property (column) of the vertices(edges).
+In addition, as shown in the :ref:`Getting Started`, computation results can add back to the graph as a new property (column) of the vertices(edges).

 .. code:: python